UPDATED OCT 31, 2019

 Need a quiet place to meet a friend or co-worker for a quick cup and friendly service in the heart of Boulder?
 Head to Ozo at the top of Pearl.
 If you visit often enough, their quick-witted staff will remember your name and your favorite drink too.
 Here, you can sip outside on warmer days and soak in the signature view of the Flatirons.

-Alpine Modern has two incredible locations: one housed in a cozy, architect-restored Chautauqua cabin on the Hill and one ultra-hip spot on Pearl.
+Alpine Modern has two incredible locations: one housed in a cozy, architect-restored Chautauqua cabin on the Hill, and one ultra-hip spot on Pearl.
 Whether you want a simple cup of coffee and super-fast internet or a mocha and some coconut chia pudding, you’ll be at home at Alpine Modern.
 While you’re there, check out their curated boutique of mountain-inspired goodies.

 Flatiron Coffee has made its home at 28th and Arapahoe.
-There’s plenty of space to gather your friends or pop open your laptop, but for those seriously on the go, order your cup online and it’ll be ready when you arrive.
+There’s plenty of space to gather your friends or pop open your laptop to get down to business.
+But for those seriously on the go, you can order your cup online and it’ll be ready when you arrive.
 Fitt Tip: try the house favorite — the honey pot latte.

 Italian coffee is the name of the game at Amante.
 The cafe only uses coffee beans from a third-generation coffee roaster in Northern Italy, and the recipes used by their roaster have been in his family for over half a century.
 You can find them in one of three locations in Boulder: Uptown on Broadway, Downtown on Walnut, or at 2850 Baseline.